btemplep/authzee/docs/sdks.md

 ### AuthzeeBatchRequest

 The standard "Batch Request" object used to initiate an Authzee operation.
-Should match the [Authzee Request Specification](./specification.md#requests), where some fields are updated depending on the identity and resource definitions.
+Should match the [Authzee Request Specification](./specification.md#requests), where some fields are updated depending on the identity and resource defs.

 #### AuthzeeBatchRequest Example